jenkinsci/contrast-continuous-application-security-plugin/README.md

 <!--Jenkins Cat -->
 ![Jenkins Cat](img/jenkins-cat.png "Jenkins Cat" )

-# Contrast Jenkins Plugin - Version 2.0
+# Contrast Jenkins Plugin - Version 3.0

 Repository for the Contrast Jenkins plugin.
 This plugin adds the ability to configure a connection to a Jenkins Build.

+## Requirements
+* Jenkins version >= 2.60.3
+> Note: for Jenkins versions between 1.625.3 and 2.60.3, use tag version [2.12.1](https://github.com/jenkinsci/contrast-continuous-application-security-plugin/releases/tag/contrast-continuous-application-security-2.12.1)

 ## Variables